ComputeCanada/magic_castle/scenario.md

 If you plan to modify configuration files manually, you will need to deactivate Puppet.
 Otherwise, you might find out that your modifications to the file dissapear in a window of 5 minutes.
+For example, if you plan to modify the `submit.sh` file of JupyterHub, deactivate puppet.

-To avoid this, you will have to delete root crontab.
-To delete root crontab, enter : `sudo crontab -r`.
-This command will need to be run on every node that runs a service that will be affected by your modification to a configuration file.
+puppet is executed every 5 minutes and at every reboot through the root crontab.

-For example, if you plan to modify the `submit.sh` file of JupyterHub, delete root crontab of the login node.
+To deactivate it, execute `sudo crontab -e` and comment the lines related to `puppet apply`.

 ### Replace the User Accounts Password